vacer25/CMPE-327/README.md

 ## Adding test cases:

-For each requirement, create a `Rx` folder in the `system-test` folder when x is the requirement number.
+For each requirement, create a `Rx` folder in the `system-test` folder when x is the requirement number.</br>
 For each test case of the requirement, create a `Ty` folder in the `Rx` folder when y is the test case number.

 Each test case folder must contain three files: